 Senator Cruz is back with us.

-Well Sean good afternoon it's good to be with you I I understand that frustration and share it.
+I understand that frustration and share it.

-I know people across the country are are are fed up that we have given Republicans a a unique and historic opportunity control of the White House of every executive branch and both houses of Congress and and and we need to get our act together and deliver.
+I know people across the country are fed up that we have given Republicans a unique and historic opportunity, control of the White House, of every executive branch, and both houses of Congress.

-Major tax cuts and tax reform fundamental regulatory reform and confirming strong constitutionalists to the courts.
+I think the big four that we have on our plate are repealing Obamacare, which is an absolute train wreck, major tax cuts and tax reform, fundamental regulatory reform, and confirming strong constitutionalists to the courts.

-If we do those four this could be the most productive Congress in history.
+If we do those four, this could be the most productive Congress in history.

-But but right now other than Neil Gorsuch we're not getting any of them done and and and we've got to fix that.
+But right now, other than Neil Gorsuch, we're not getting any of them done.

 We've got to step up to the plate and do our job.